Eppo-exp/eppo-docs/docs/administration/scim.md

 * Create mapping for the attribute `eppoMemberRole` from your organization or define it with a static value.

 <img src="/img/administration/scim/scim-entra1.png" alt="configure Entra custom attribute" width="600" />

+## Other IdPs

+Eppo supports additional IdPs: OneLogin, PingFederate, Rippling and JumpCloud.
+Please contact Eppo for onboarding guides on these platforms.